OAS

 Produced By: Becca Palczynsky

-Click on the image above to download the lesson.
-This lesson will open in a Google Drive folder instead of a zipped file.
+Click on the image above to open the lesson.
+It will open in the Google Drive.

 Description: This lesson is designed to use the Giant Traveling Map of Asia to help students contextualize effects of light pollution in current events and upon migratory birds.
 These lesson materials are developed in support of OKAGE’s Geo-Inquiry project efforts.